-1.1 The Board, by and on behalf of the District, does hereby employ the Superintendent, and the Superintendent does hereby accept employment as Superintendent of Schools for the District.
-The term of this contract ends on June 30, 2022.
+1.1 The Board, by and on behalf of the District, does hereby employ the Superintendent, and the Superintendent does hereby accept employment as Superintendent of Schools for the District for a term, commencing on February 1, 2022 and ending on June 30, 2025.
 The contract year will be July 1 through June 30.
 The District may, by action of the Board, and with the consent and approval of the Superintendent, extend the term of this Contract as permitted by state law.
 However, there is no requirement or duty for the Board to extend this Contract.